andrewwdao/andrewwdao.github.io/_pages/knowledge/matched-filter-simulator.md

 <body data-new-gr-c-s-check-loaded="14.1031.0" data-gr-ext-installed="">
    <b>Matched filter simulator </b> <br>
-   This simulator was developed as part of the <a href="http://www.ardumower.de/index.php/en/">Ardumower project</a>.
-It allows you to try out the matched filter (aka optimum filter) with pre-defined (or your own) sample signals, to add noise to it and finally apply a matched filter against the generated (noisy) signal and your samples.<br><br>
+   This simulator was developed to try out the matched filter (aka optimum filter) with pre-defined (or your own) sample signals, to add noise to it and finally apply a matched filter against the generated (noisy) signal and your samples.<br><br>
    <b>Quick start</b> (you can find more detailed instructions at the bottom)<br>
    1. Choose an input signal (slider <b>'Example signals'</b> at the right), e.g. choose 'pseudonoise4_nrz'.<br>
    2. At the left top graph, you can see the generated signal and at the left bottom graph, you can see the matched filter output. <br>